“Must reading for everyone…The message is instantly applicable as well as enormously comforting.”

 Coalition of Visionary Resources Book Award, First Runner Up, Self-help Category, 2011

-Recommended Reading by the Boston Public Health Commission in their Guide for Survivors of the Boston Marathon Bombing
+Recommended by the Boston Public Health Commission in their Guide for Survivors of the Boston Marathon Bombing

 Publish date: October, 2010, Penguin Random House